 Types of Tillers

-There are different types of tillers, all made for different purposes.
+There are different types of cultivators, all made for different purposes.
 Your decision to buy one, will entirely depend on what kind of work you want to do and the level of power you need.

-- Cultivator Tiller: Cultivators can do your tilling job just fine.
+- Tiller: Cultivators can do your tilling job just fine.
 They are lighter and affordable in comparison to most tillers, which can stir the soil well.
 If your garden is already made, and does not require a complete new ground, then cultivators might be a good option for you.
-Cultivators are generally easier to use than their tiller counterpart, as they come in electric models as well and are less heavy.
-If the gardening needs are not too extensive, cultivators can reduce considerable amount of work for you.
+Rototillers are generally easier to use than their tiller counterpart, as they come in electric models as well and are less heavy.
+If the gardening needs are not too extensive, rototillers can reduce considerable amount of work for you.

 - Front-tine Tillers: These tillers are the ones with two tines present below its engine, in the front of it’s wheels.
 They are better than cultivators in terms of power.
 However, they are less powerful, as compare to other tillers.
 Front-tine tillers are more useful for gardens that have narrow rows, due to their design.
 Breaking a new ground is still hard with front-tine tillers but they have other uses such as weeding out rows, composting or soil mixing.
 They basically fall in middle category; more powerful and expensive than cultivators, but less powerful and less costly than rear-tine tillers.